BANYAN TREE

 Inquire at the truck!

-Not much needs to be said about this delicious bread which is synonymous with Indian food
+Not much needs to be said about this delicious bread which is synonymous with Indian food.

 Masala chai is a traditional Indian spiced tea made by brewing black tea with a blend of aromatic spices, milk, and sugar.
 The term “masala” means “spices” and “chai” means “tea” in Hindi, so masala chai literally translates to “spiced tea”